vegaprotocol/specs/specs/0018-quant-risk-suite.md

 The quantitative risk model returns two risk factors:

 1. Long position risk factor
-2. Short position risk factor
+1. Short position risk factor

+The call to the quantitative risk model should *only* be made if any of the above inputs have changed from last time; if no input has changed then the quantitative risk model doesn't need to update the risk factors.

 ## _Margin calculator_